 My professional experience, approachability and considerable expertise, means that you will be in a very safe pair of hands when it comes to your defence, and my track record is second to none.
 I consistently obtain favourable results for clients, and so I am well placed to support, advise and represent you in respect of your case.

 Serving Manchester, Birmingham, Leeds, London, Bristol, Yorkshire and the rest of the UK.
 If you wish to discuss allegations of sexual abuse against foster carers or other related matters, please do not hesitate to get in touch with me directly on 020 8108 7186 or fill out a contact form and we will get back to you as soon as possible.

-In the sex cases in which I am instructed, I invariably work with Stuart Sutton from Tuckers Solicitors.
+In the sex cases in which I am instructed, I invariably work with Stuart Sutton from Sutton Defence Lawyers.
 Stuart has a national practice.
 He has many years of experience in these types of cases and he has a profound knowledge and understanding of the myriad of issues that arise.
 I can say without fear of contradiction that his work ethic, professionalism, dynamism, good humour and client care are second to none.